Cinode-Labs/api/Apps/README.md

 Apps have access to some extra features like

-- AppMarket page, enabling distribution as a Turn Key integration.
+- Easy distribution though our AppMarket.
-- No need to manage a dedicated/personal integration account/tokens.
+- No need for your end users to manually keep track of personal Cinode tokens.
-- Extend the Cinode user interface with the [Cinode Extensions](../Extensions/README.md) framework.
+- Extend the Cinode user interface with the [Extensions](../Extensions/README.md) framework.

 ## Installing an app

 > **TL;DR**
-> Cinode Apps implement *OAuth 2.0 authorization code grant* flow, with an implicit for exchanging access tokens as part of an installation process.
+> Cinode Apps implement *OAuth 2.0 authorization code grant* flow, for exchanging access tokens as part of the installation/setup process.
 > You should be able to use any compatible tool or framework as part of your implementation.

 ### 1. Authorizing an app